Ozawa v. United States

 Takao Ozawa v.
 United States, 260 U.S. 178 (1922), was a US legal proceeding.
 The United States Supreme Court found Takao Ozawa, a Japanese American who was born in Japan but had lived in the United States for 20 years, ineligible for naturalization.
-In 1914, Ozawa filed for US citizenship under the Naturalization Act of 1906.
+In 1914, Ozawa filed for United States citizenship under the Naturalization Act of 1906.
 This act allowed only "free white persons" and "persons of African nativity or persons of African descent" to naturalize.
-Ozawa did not challenge the constitutionality of the racial restrictions.
-Instead, he claimed that Japanese people should be properly classified as "free white persons".
+Ozawa claimed that Japanese people should be properly classified as "free white persons".